khalid-hussain/morals-and-behaviour/8-practical-morality.md

 characteristic is called astuteness, and the opposite of it is intelligence and honesty.

-192. However if, in order to achieve these same ends, someone acted with reserve and dignity, this would be firmness.
+192. However, if in order to achieve these same ends, someone acted with reserve and dignity, this would be firmness.
 Its opposite is weakness or wasting.